 4. Once you’ve previewed and selected the options you like.
 Click the ‘Filter selected’ button to isolate selected previews:

-6. Note: You can invert the previews, adjust the size and letter spacing as well as having the ability to drag and sort the previews to compare different fonts side by side.
-Another great website that allows you to review multiple way is Typekit.
+6. Note: You can invert the previews, adjust the size and letter spacing as well as have the ability to drag and sort the previews to compare different fonts side by side.
+Another great website that allows you to review multiple ways is Typekit.

 The final logo did end up being a variation of one of these choices that was upgraded slightly but it came from this initial process.

 Not convinced by the Wordmark logo process?

 WellAt Traffic & Conversion Summit 2016 in San Diego I learned in a branding session that Perry Belcher, co-founder of Digital Marketer (and creative genius) used a very similar method with WordMark to come up with these two logos: